robseb/rsyocto/README.md

 * **Robin Sebastian**

 *rsYocto* a project, that I have fully developed on my own.
 No companies are involved in this project.
-Today I'm Master Student of electronic engineering with the major embedded systems.
+Today I'm a Master Student of electronic engineering with the major embedded systems.
 I ‘m looking for an interesting job offer to share and deepen my shown skills starting summer 2020.